krafczyk/Reproducibility-Notes/README.md

 ## Needed Software

-To build this document you need the following packages
+To build this document you need to install a texlive distribution along with biber.

+For specific linux distributions install the following packages:

 Arch:
 * texlive